Topsurpass/job_board_platform/README.md

 ## Deployment

-- **Deployment**: The API and Swagger documentation will be hosted on pythonanywhere.
+The API and Swagger documentation will be hosted on pythonanywhere.
 ---

 This backend system is designed for **scalability, security, and efficiency**, ensuring seamless integration with frontend applications. 🚀